When you don't pay the real property taxes on your South Carolina home, the tax collector can sell your home in a tax sale to satisfy the lien.

 But the winning bidder from the sale can't get ownership of your home right away.
 You'll get time to catch up on the overdue amounts before this happens.
 In South Carolina, you'll get a one-year redemption period before the purchaser gets a deed to your property.

-You'll most likely eventually lose the property permanently, though, if you don't pay off the tax debt during the redemption period after the sale.
+You'll most likely lose the property permanently, however, if you don't pay off the tax debt during the redemption period after the sale.

 People who own real property have to pay property taxes.
 The government uses the money that these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.

 If you have a mortgage on your home, the loan servicer might collect money from you as part of the monthly mortgage payment to later pay the property taxes.
 The servicer pays the taxes on the homeowner's behalf through an escrow account.
 But if the taxes aren't collected and paid through this kind of account, the homeowner must pay them directly.